devops329/devops/instruction/grafana/grafana.md

    ![Gauge visualization](gaugeVisualization.png)

-1. Save the changes and go back to your awesome dashboard.
+1. Save the changes and go back to your Pizza Dashboard.
 You may need to refresh the page for the changes to display.

    ![Final dashboard](finalDashboard.png)